AI Candidate Scoring Explained: How Match Scores Actually Work

 Black-box AI scoring — where you get a number but no explanation — is worse than no scoring at all.
 Here is why:

 Bias is invisible.
-If a scoring engine is systematically downscoring candidates from certain backgrounds, you cannot see it in a single number.
+As noted earlier, if a scoring engine is systematically downscoring candidates from certain backgrounds, you cannot see it in a single number.
 Factor breakdowns make bias patterns visible and correctable.
+Regulators in the US and EU are increasingly scrutinizing opaque AI hiring decisions; black-box scoring creates compliance risk as well as recruiting inefficiency.

 Client conversations suffer.
 When a client asks "why did you submit this candidate?" and you can only say "the AI gave them a high score," you have lost credibility.
-When you can say "they scored 91% on technical skills because their pipeline architecture experience maps directly to your data engineering requirements," you have added value.
+When you can say "they scored 91% on technical skills because their pipeline architecture experience maps directly to your data engineering requirements, plus they scored 88% on team leadership because they've managed a growing data team for the last three years," you have demonstrated that the score is backed by concrete evidence.

 Scoring Accuracy: What the Numbers Mean